bdnorris/design-to-dev-guide/content/accessibility.md

 - Make sure you're allowing enough time to read and use content
 - Avoid seizures by making sure there are no more than 3 flashes per second

-It's recommended you look over the following materials to acquaint yourself with best practices for animations:
+It's recommended you look over the following articles to acquaint yourself with best practices for animations:

 [Designing Safer Web Animation For Motion Sensitivity](https://alistapart.com/article/designing-safer-web-animation-for-motion-sensitivity/)